Introduction

 - Change perceptions of how testers are viewed (Hynie, 2015)

-Despite being equal in seniority to those on the administrative office path, individual contributors are always accountable to administrative officers as their line managers and not other senior individual contributors.
+Despite being equal in seniority, individual contributors are always accountable to administrative officers as their line managers and not other senior individual contributors.
 Only the largest organisations typically have the most senior testing titles, while other organisations merge individual contributors together into cross-functional delivery teams headed by engineering or team leads, engineering or project managers, and directors of engineering or programme managers respectively.

 List of Titles